 We’ve covered the basics of cloud computing before, so we’ll be brief here.
-Fundamentally, cloud computing work by storing and processing your network data on a network of centralized servers, generally at an off-site data center (or multiple data centers).
-However, cloud platforms can vary greatly, ranging from private to public clouds with hybrid cloud falling somewhere in between.
+Fundamentally, cloud computing works by storing and processing your network data on a network structured with centralized servers, generally at an off-site data center (or multiple data centers).
+However, cloud platforms can vary greatly, ranging from private to public clouds with hybrid clouds falling somewhere in between.

-The key advantages of cloud models are that they allow you to quickly scale network resources as your business evolves.
+The key advantages of cloud models are that they allow you to scale network resources as your business evolves quickly.
 Since a cloud platform allows you near-instant access to additional network storage, your organization can minimize the infrastructure upgrades and capital expenses required to upgrade your network.

 Of course, there’s ultimately a tradeoff for on-demand scalability: network and data processing speeds.
 This tradeoff has become increasingly apparent with the rising of IoT technology, and edge computing is moving in to fill that void.